breitnw/fundies2-stuff/RushHour/src/Design.md

 # PROGRAM DESIGN

+> Design two example levels whose playable area is not a straightforward rectangle.
+In your
+> Design.txt file, explain what new implementation support, if any, you needed to build to make
+> this work.

+🚧 _Refer to section "Level loading helpers" for implementation details_

+We did not need to make many major changes to make this work.
+As mentioned in `Changes.txt`, we already had support for placing obstacles anywhere in the game board.
+As a direct consequence for this feature, one can easily use these walls to create an irregular border for the board, fulfilling functionality for non-rectangular levels.

+The only significant change we made was more of a convenience: rather than throwing an `IllegalArgumentException` when the rows of the level `String` are uneven lengths, we chose to represent the undefined cells as empty cells.
+Methods to retrieve the width of the game board, then, simply find the length of the longest row.

+---

 ## GAME STATE
 Two classes manage the overall game state: Game and Level.
 As the names suggest, Game manages the state of the game as a whole, while Level manages an individual level.